Tax Credits for LED Lights: The 179D Tax Deduction

 - Retail buildings

-- Apartment buildings that are four stories or higher
+- Apartment buildings (four stories or higher)

 - Office buildings